Contrast-Security-OSS/terraform-aws-ecs-contrast-agent-injection/README.md

 ## License

-This module is maintained by Contrast Security.
+This module is maintained by Contrast Security and is licensed under the Apache License 2.0.